-The number of operations transmitted to the target.
-This is the total number of operations that Double-Take has transmitted as a source.
+The number of operations transmitted.
+This is the total number of operations that Carbonite Availability and Carbonite Move has transmitted as a source.
 In other words, the cumulative number of operations transmitted by this source to all connected targets.

 Connection, conBytesInMirQueue